ebkr/r2modman/README.md

 - Thunderstore Integration
 - Local Mods
 - Mod Updates
+- Enable or disable mods

-Mods can be downloaded, and updated using Thunderstore integration
+Mods can be downloaded, and updated, using the Thunderstore integration directly within the application.

 ---